mbari-org/benchmark_eval/doc/docs/usage.md

 # Usage

 ## How to Annotate a Video in Rectlabel
-Create a folder called videos inside benchmark_eval.
+The benchmark videos are too large to push to GitHub, so they are not included in the repository.
+If you have the videos, they should be located in a "videos" folder under benchmark_eval.
+If you don't have it, create an empty "videos" folder.
 Inside videos, create a folder for your video sequence and insert your video file here.
 To annotate a video sequence, you will need an images, labels, and xml folders.

 - Go to File -> Convert video to image frames and put the resulting frames into an img folder.
 - Create an empty xml folder.
 - Go to **tracker_output.ipynb** and set the video sequence, model, and tracker you are using in the **setting variables cell**.
+If you would like to edit the video paths or add new videos, edit the paths here.
 Run the **defining functions cell**.
 - Run **model + tracker** cell to get yolo labels.
 The model parameters can be adjusted here, i.e. conf, iou, and imgsz.
 If you are using Windows/Linux, change device='mps' to device='cpu' or device='cuda' (GPU).
 Tracker parameters can also be adjusted in the yaml file.
 - In Rectlabel, go to export -> import yolo txt files.
 To open your files, select the images folder for the "Images folder" and xml folder for the "Annotations folder".